 This is especially true if you start fighting more often or if you're not having sex anymore.
 If you're experiencing issues in bed, it's time to start talking.
 No matter what may be causing the disinterest in bed, more often than not, having a conversation is going to clear things right up.

 For example, if you're experiencing erectile dysfunction, speaking with your partner and explaining to them the situation can completely change the way both of you feel... in a good way.
-And it's a not a one time conversation either!
+And it's not a one-time conversation either!
 Keep talking about it and you'll become more comfortable when an erection hiccup does happen.
 This way, you both will know what to do to get it back up in no time.

 2. Make Time for Connection Every Day

 It's easy to get caught up in the hustle and bustle of everyday life and let our relationships fall by the wayside.
 But if you want to keep those dopamine levels high, it's important to make time for connection on a daily basis, even if it's just 10 or 15 minutes.